aem-vite/docs/docs/guide/installation/index.md

 :::

-The next step is to [configure your project](../front-end/) to make full use of Vite.

 ## Maven Dependency

-Add the `aem-vite.all` package as a Maven dependency in your apps `pom.xml` file.
+Add the `aem-vite.all` package as a Maven dependency in your `pom.xml` file.

 ```xml
 <dependency>